Putting on the Ritz: Technical writer-editor provides a fresh perspective

 |0

-This work, Putting on the Ritz: Technical writer-editor provides a fresh perspective, by Melanie Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Putting on the Ritz: Technical writer-editor provides a fresh perspective, by Renwick Martin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.